My Dream

 Weekly services

-What if church and an old-school assembly had a baby, but more fun?
+What if church and an old school assembly had a baby, but more fun?
 Does that make any sense?
 I like the idea of having a couple of songs… Perhaps just a local singer can come play a couple covers (people like to sing along, of course) and an original song to get some exposure?
 Then, we could have a brief overview of important goings on in the neighborhood/city.
 Then, a short speaker presentation about something inspiring/educational.
-I could see this being great for a local therapist or professor or idk I’m really open to ideas here.
-We could even have multiple if there’s enough demand, perhaps with different styles
+I could see this being great for a local therapist, or professor, or I don’t know, I’m really open to ideas here.
+We could even have multiple if there’s enough demand, perhaps with different styles and topics.

 Movie nights

-Very inexpensive tickets and snacks with very little up-charge, and this could even be an opportunity for a food truck to come by or something, just a thought.
+Very inexpensive tickets and snacks with little up-charge and this could even be an opportunity for a food truck to come by or something, just a thought.

 Board game nights?